serdarhaliloglu/Phishing-Email-Analyzer/README.md

 ### EMLParser Usage

 - python EMLParser.py FileName.eml
-- The aim of parsing module in our project MSS is to separate all information in the email contents.
+- The aim of parsing module in our project PEA is to separate all information in the email contents.

 ### IP-Link Parser